 Detailed description of classification in split shipments

-Pursuant to the Norwegian Customs Act Section 1-7, "customs duty shall be payable in accordance with the customs duty rate that applies on the date a fully completed declaration is received by the customs authorities."
+Pursuant to Customs Duty Act Section 2-2, customs duty shall be calculated in accordance with the customs duty rate that applies on the date a fully completed declaration is received by the customs authorities.
 In order for this to be possible, the classification of the goods must also be determined at the same time.
-The main rule for classification of goods is found in the Customs Tariff's General Rule of Interpretation 1.
-This rule refers to the rules that follow when classification cannot be deferred according to Rule 1.